 Ordering from Hubble, Scout, and Waldo is breeze.
 It’s definitely something that all three have optimized for.
 Let’s break down the process for each brand.

 Go to the Hubble website and start with a free trial (30 contacts for just $1) by entering your prescription.
 They also ask you to enter the name of your eye doctor to verify your prescription.
 After that, assuming the contacts work well and fit comfortably in your eye, you can subscribe for regularly scheduled deliveries.
 That’s really all there is to it!
 See the easy 3-step process below:

-Scout by Warby Parker
+How to order contacts from Scout by Warby Parker